genesiscommunitysuccess/docs/docs/01_getting-started/03_go-to-the-next-level/12_charting.md

 ## Declare a chart in the UI

-Charts component is a wrapper for `@antv/g2plot`, allowing you the following types: Line, Area, Bar, Column, Pie, Dual Axes, Rose.
+Charts component is a wrapper for `@antv/g2plot`, that allows you the following types: Line, Area, Bar, Column, Pie, Dual Axes, Rose.

 You can quickly add charts to your application by adding them to `template` within your route.